ConceptaNjolima/MyTNTResources/Week 2/[ENG2.6]TeamProjectPractice.md

 Your team should choose a single page to work on together, breaking that page down into individual compoents.
 For now y'all can work in a Markdown file instead of the Kanban cards to keep things quick.

-Create a Markdown document to be stored your AppPrototype repo (within the YourShare folder).
+Create a Markdown document to be stored in your AppPrototype repo (within the YourShare folder).
 You can do this directly within GitHub itself using the 'Add File' button:
 ![image-20200711191232377](images/%5BENG2.6%5DTeamProjectPractice/image-20200711191232377.png)

 Think about what elements of the page are naturally grouped together (that grouping might make a good component), think about what you might want to move around on the page (those chunks of the page that you might want to move might each make a good component), and make sure to look for things that are repeated across different pages (such as the 'Cancel/< action >' button pairs )(they might be good as a component).